Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 The first bones under Paris were moved in April 1786, and more would be added over time, as other cemeteries filled up.
 By 1814, when the limestone quarries finally closed, the miles of tunnels under Paris would be home to some six million souls.

-They came to be known as the "Catacombs", in reference to the underground necropoles in Rome, although in Paris they were ossuaries rather than burial places.
+Despite being ossuaries, they came to be known as the "Catacombs", in reference to the underground necropoles in Rome.
 (Eventually, excavations during the 1960s would yield even more remains, which would also find their way here.)

 The Paris Catacombs were opened to the public on 1 July 1809 with great fanfare, creating a stir among the glitterati who visited − these included such contemporary luminaries as Napoleon III and the Emperor of Austria.